 In Britney Spears’ famous words: Oops!… I Did It Again!
 I always forget to take note in my agenda the date of my blog’s anniversary and I get a flash a couple of days, if not a week, later.
 So here we are, a belated celebratory post.
 On June 14th Cheap Ethnic Eatz turned 7 years old!
 No elaborate complicated recipes for this celebration.
 Instead, I present you with what I could call liquid gold.
 A very precious and rare liquid, here is a homemade recipe for a delectable Pistachio Syrup.

 Plus we’ll make a marvelous yet very simple Pistachio Coconut Cake with the left over pistachio meal.
-And I will be giving away a small bottle of this pistachio syrup, check out the giveaway entry way down below!
+And I will be giving away a small bottle of this pistachio syrup.

 Every year I am stomped.
 What do you say?
 Is it called Blog Anniversary, Blogiversary or Blogoversary?
 I never now, which one would you use?
 It feels funny to write variations of the same paragraph.
 So let’s change it up again this year.
 I am ever so grateful for all my readers and followers.
 Of course you make the blog alive and you are a big inspiration.
 I have a smile on my face every time I get an email announcing a new comment or a personal email from a fellow foodie.